ironbee/ironbee/automata/doc/example.md

 The diamond is the *start node* of the automata.
 Solid arrows point to elipses representing other nodes and are labeled by the input.
 The dashed arrows represent *default* edges.
 These edges are taken when no other edge from a node matches the input.
 Black edges advance to the next input; red edges do not.
 Dotted black arrows point to outputs which are generated when the node is entered.
 The outputs in this example are four byte integers in network byte order.
 Unprintable output bytes are rendered as decimals in angle brackets.
 For example, when node 7 is entered, the outputs 3 and 2 will be emitted.

 As example, the text "shep" will start at node 1 and enter nodes 2, 4, and 7 in that order.
 At node 7, the outputs 3 and 2 will be emitted.
 As there is no edge for the current input "p", the default edge will be followed to node 6 at which point input is done.

-The outputs record the length of the word that generated them.
-By looking backwards in the input, the generating word can be extracted.
-So, in the previous example, when outputs 3 and 2 are generated after consuming the input "she", these turn into the words "she" and "he".

 Step 3: Optimizing the Automata
 -------------------------------